TrueBoxGuy/Gnot-Code-Transpiler/readme.md

 ```
 Half-open range syntax runs the loop with every value `start + n` where n is an integer and the value is larger than or equal to start and less than end.

 Typical for-loop syntax runs the first statement (e.g. `start = 1`) on the first run of the loop, then the third statement for all other runs.
-After this is done, the code is only ran if the expression is true (if it isn't, the for loop end).
+After this is done, the code is only ran if the expression is equal to 1 (if it isn't, the for loop will stop running)

 ### Tags and Continue Syntax
 The next iteration of a for loop can be jumped to through the use of `continue tag`, where tag is specified for a for loop between its last closing parenthesis and the first open curly-bracket.
 # Examples
 Example code can be found in `input.gnot` and `output.gnelf`.
+This is a solution to AOC Day 19 Part 1, and should take a large amount of time to run (due to the amount of operations AOC Day 19 requires.)